-In an exciting development for the College Archive, a 30 minute cine film showing student life in Downing and Cambridge between 1928 and 1930 has recently been made publicly available via the University’s Media Streaming Service.
+A fascinating 30 minute cine film showing student life in Downing and Cambridge between 1928 and 1930, donated to the College in the 1990s by the family of its creator, has recently been made publicly available via the East Anglian Film Archive.

 Henry Illiffe Cozens

 The film was made by Downing student Henry Iliffe Cozens, an RAF officer who gained his wings in 1924 and matriculated at Downing in November 1928 studying Mechanical Sciences.
 He was an active member of College, rowing in the second and first Downing boats during his two years at Downing.
 He graduated in 1930 after being awarded 3 extra terms on account of his military status.

 After leaving Downing, Cozens had a long and fascinating life.
 After graduating, he was seconded to the British Arctic Air Route Expedition (1930-1931) as official photographer and film-maker.
 A copy of his film of the expedition, Northern Lights, was shown commercially in the West End after the end of the expedition and is now held by the Scott Polar Research Institute.
 Cozens was awarded the Polar Medal (Silver) for his film.
 (Cozens’ photographs from the expedition have recently been digitised as part of the SPRI’s Freeze Frame project and are now available online here).